 - PhD, Economics, University at Albany, SUNY; BA, Economics, Renmin University of China

 - Xuguang Simon Sheng is an Associate Professor of Economics at American University.
-His research interests include time series econometrics, economic and financial forecasting.
+His research interests include time series econometrics, monetary policy and business cycles.
 He has published in Journal of Econometrics, Review of Economics and Statistics, Journal of International Monetary and Finance, Journal of Accounting and Economics, and Oxford Handbook on Economic Forecasting.
 He has also been awarded a Heinz König Young Scholar Award from Centre for European Economic Research (ZEW).
 He has served as a reviewer for highly ranked journals in his field, as a reviewer for National Science Foundation and as a co-organizer of four international conferences.

 ECON-322 Applied Econometrics I

 ECON-896 Selected Topics:Non-Recurring: Seminar in Econ Forecasting

 - Expectation Formation Following Large Unexpected Shocks (2020), with S. Baker and T. McElroy, Review of Economics and Statistics, vol. 102, pp. 287-303.